python/typeshed/CONTRIBUTING.md

 [TOML file format](https://toml.io/en/).
 Currently, the following keys are
 supported:

-* `version`: The oldest version of the library for which the stubs are still applicable (i.e. reflect the actual runtime behaviour).
+* `version`: The latest version of the library that the stubs support.
   Note that only two most significant version levels are supported (i.e. only single dot).
-  When a significant change is made in the library, the version of the stub should be bumped (note that previous versions are still available on PyPI).
+When the stubs are updated to a newer version of the library, the version of the stub should be bumped (note that previous versions are still available on PyPI).
+Some legacy stubs are marked with version `0.1`, indicating that their supported version is unknown and needs to be updated.
 * `python2` (default: `False`) and `python3` (default: `True`): These fields indicate whether a package supports Python 2, Python 3, or both.
 * `requires` (optional): A list of other stub packages that this package uses.